 How to Play D&D With Two People

-Tabletop roleplaying games have never been more popular, but the rise of Dungeons and Dragons, Pathfinder and other TTRPGs has also given way to the ugly sentiment of gatekeepers who believe they have the right to dictate the right and wrong way to play these games.
-But that is absolutely not the nature of RPGs.
-The beauty of tabletop roleplaying is that pen and paper games are dictated by how we want to play them, not how someone else (even the designers!) think we should.
+Tabletop roleplaying games have never been more popular, but the rise of Dungeons and Dragons, Pathfinder, and other TTRPGs has also given way to the ugly sentiment of gatekeepers who believe they have the right to dictate the right and wrong way to play these games.
+But that is not the nature of RPGs.
+The beauty of tabletop roleplaying is that pen-and-paper games are dictated by how we want to play them, not how someone else (even the designers!) think we should.
 You can absolutely play D&D with two people.
 In fact, playing a tabletop RPG with two players can rock!

-When I was in high school, me and my best friend loved playing “Advanced” Dungeons and Dragons (as it was called back in the 1st edition days), but we often found it difficult to find a group.
-The pre-Internet days of pen and paper meant we’d need to find people nearby and a place to meet, both of which could sometimes prove to be a challenge.
-But not letting this deter our fun, we continued on playing with just the two of us.
-And as I look back on all the characters I played and stories I took part in, those days of playing are some of my fondest.
+When I was in high school, me and my best friend loved playing "Advanced" Dungeons and Dragons (as it was called back in the 1st edition days), but we often found it difficult to find a group.
+The pre-Internet days of pen and paper meant we'd need to find people nearby and a place to meet, both of which could sometimes prove to be a challenge.
+But not letting this deter our fun, we continued playing with just the two of us.
+And as I look back on all the characters I played and the stories I took part in, those are some of my fondest memories.

 There is no right or wrong way to play a tabletop roleplaying game.